A truly ethical elephant sanctuary in Phuket

 Why is Tree Tops different?

 Tree Tops Elephant Reserve is an immense land near a lake in the centre south of Phuket island where the approach is different.
 Yes, you can feed the elephants, but it stops there.
 Once you fed them bananas and cucumbers, they walk away at their own leisure across the vast land.
-Pineapple leaves have been dropped here and there for them to eat whenever they feel like, which is most of the times since they need to eat 300 kilos per day!
+Pineapple leaves have been dropped here and there for them to eat whenever they feel like it, which is most of the time since they need to eat 300 kilos per day!

 Only small groups of visitors are allowed per half day.
-You can stay with the animals as they walk with their mahout, listen to the guides explaining about each elephant, their story and their life.
+You can stay with the animals as they walk with their mahout, listen to the guides explain about each elephant, their story and their life.
 Compared to the bathing sanctuaries we visited, the narration sounds true and not rehearsed.
 The guide speaks excellent English, and everyone is genuinely passionate about their mission.
-One thing is also clear is that while elephants don’t mind having human nearby, they don’t particularly seek their company.
-Once done with the eating, they walk here and there.
+One thing that is also clear is that while elephants don’t mind having humans nearby, they don’t particularly seek their company.
+Once done eating, they walk here and there.
 Some will go to the nearby pond for a bath… but on their own.
 Watch how they play in the water and tear some bamboos and branches around to nibble some more.
-They look peaceful and stressfree, finally.
+They look peaceful and stress-free, finally.